-NYIT College of Osteopathic Medicine is committed to the admission and matriculation of qualified students and does not discriminate on the basis of race, color, ethnicity, sex, gender, marital status, sexual orientation, national or ethnic origin, age, disability, creed or religion.
-Regarding disabled (or physically challenged) individuals, the college will not discriminate against such individuals who are otherwise qualified, but the college will expect that minimal technical standards be met by all applicants and students as set forth herein, with or without reasonable accommodations.
+NYIT College of Osteopathic Medicine is committed to the admission and matriculation of qualified students and does not discriminate on the basis of race, color, ethnicity, sex, gender, marital status, sexual orientation, gender identity or expression, national or ethnic origin, age, disability, creed or religion.
+Regarding individuals with a disability, the college will not discriminate against such individuals who are otherwise qualified, but the college will expect that minimal technical standards be met by all applicants and students as set forth herein, with or without reasonable accommodations.
 These standards reflect what we have determined are reasonable expectations from osteopathic medical students and physicians in performing common and important functions, keeping in mind the safety and welfare of fellow students and patients.

-Students who accept an offer of admission from NYITCOM in Long Island (Old Westbury), N.Y. or Jonesboro, A.R. will be required to sign an affirmation regarding compliance with the technical standards.
+Students who accept an offer of admission from NYITCOM-Long Island (Old Westbury, N.Y.) or NYITCOM-Arkansas (Jonesboro, A.R.) will be required to sign an affirmation regarding compliance with the technical standards.

 An osteopathic physician must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
 In order to perform the activities described below, candidates for the D.O. degree must be able to quickly, accurately, and consistently learn, integrate, analyze, and synthesize data.

 To facilitate the attainment of optimum care and safety, students at NYITCOM must: